-Lesson 9: Setting Up Docker or Container Runtime
+Lesson 9: Setting Up Container Runtime

 Building a production-ready Kubernetes cluster from scratch / Preparing the Environment for Kubernetes